lopezdsr/sql-query/sql_reference.md

 <h4>Partition by columns into buckets</h4>

-Bucketizing a query result allows to specify the exact number of *equally-sized* result partitions.
-This allows to experimentally fine tune the number of buckets to meet certain criteria for partition size.
+Bucketizing a query result lets you specify the exact number of *equally-sized* result partitions.
+This lets you experimentally fine tune the number of buckets to meet certain criteria for partition size.
 To specify the number of partitions use the `PARTITIONED INTO x BUCKETS` clause.

 For example, knowing the size of the query's result it is possible to calculate the number of buckets to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.